dvbportal/cloudnode-doc/README.rst

 Purpose
 -------

-`Read the Docs`_ hosts documentation for the open source community.
-It supports Sphinx_ docs written with reStructuredText_, and can pull from your Subversion_, Bazaar_, Git_, and Mercurial_ repositories.
+`Read the Docs`_ hosts the Cloudnode documentation which is built from this Git_ repository.
+All documents are written in reStructuredText_ and are being processed with Sphinx_.

 .. _Read the docs: http://readthedocs.org/
 .. _Sphinx: http://sphinx.pocoo.org/